This scholar shows us an ‘Afrofantastic’ future in his South Florida exhibit

 Afrofuturism is steampunk comics like Bitter Root, populated with Black characters.
 It’s Octavia Butler’s Black dystopian novel Parable of the Sower, reimagined as a graphic novel.
 Afrofuturism is even the late, great Prince, singing in the 1980s about a distant 1999.

-"For Afrofuturism, one sort of simple way it often operates is that it disrupts our expectations around how systems are supposed to operate," Chambliss said.
+"For Afrofuturism, one sort of simple way it often operates is that it disrupts our expectations around how systems are supposed to operate," Chambliss told WLRN's Sundial.

 Chambliss said it’s even thinking about how Artificial Intelligence can help further a vision of a Black future.
 With these tools in the hands of Black creators and artists, they can help craft ideas and create visuals that are rooted in their perspectives.